johkro24/Figma-Webside/README.md

 The goal of this project is to convert a Figma design into a responsive and modern website.
 The repository contains the source code to build a simple, yet elegant website, ensuring that the layout adheres to the original design principles created in Figma.

 ## Features
-- Fully responsive design
-- Modern layout with smooth animations
-- Easy-to-read, clean code
+- Easy to read code
 - Built with HTML, CSS, and JavaScript
 - Customizable components and sections